bielsesa/bielsesa/README.md

 よろしくおねがいします。

-I still have a long way to go, but I'm trying to take each step carefully and get everything I can out of them. ☺ I strive to be able to work as a game developer in Japan at some point! 👾
+I still have a long way to go, but I'm trying to take each step carefully and get everything I can out of them. ☺ I strive to be able to work as a game developer at some point! 👾

 - 🔭 I’m currently working on a mobile game and my portfolio webpage
 - 🌱 I’m currently learning three.js and Unity